nook-io/python-yapily/docs/RawResponse.md

 # RawResponse

+Interaction (raw request and response) that occured with the `Institution` in order to fulfil a request.

 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **request** | [**RawRequest**](RawRequest.md) |  | [optional]